nguyenvananh0311/ACES_MobileApp/README.md

-# ems
+# AIES

 A new Flutter project.

 ## Getting Started

-ems Application - Setup Guide
+AIES Application - Setup Guide
 ## Overview
-This repository contains the code for the ems app with the package name com.mekongnet.ems The app is designed to use Firebase for push notifications.
+This repository contains the code for the AIES app with the package name com.mekongnet.aies The app is designed to use Firebase for push notifications.
 This guide will help you configure Firebase with a new account and prepare the app for deployment on both Google Play Store and Apple App Store.